cryoTUD/ai4nanobiology/docs/DelftBlue_setup.md

 > Upload the student list atleast one week before the start of the course.
 It typically takes 2-3 business days for admins to process the request and add everyone to the group.
 Mention that in the course description so students do not enroll at the last moment.
 If that still happens (expect that) then you can send another list with the new students added to it in the same request.
 Plan week 1 so that it can be run on Binder.

 > [!CAUTION]
-> Special note: External students will need to go through some extra step (same holds true for instructors, and TA's from outside TU Delft).
+> External students will need to go through some extra step (same holds true for instructors, and TA's from outside TU Delft).
 The following additional steps are required to ensure they can also access DelftBlue

  <details>
 <summary>Request for external users to access DelftBlue</summary>